thai-shriya/leetcode/leetcode_log.md

 - [2025-02-18] Solved: Path with Maximum Probability (java)
 - [2025-02-28] Solved: Next Permutation (java)
 - [2025-03-04] Solved: Partition Array According to Given Pivot (java)
+- [2025-03-04] Solved: Check if Number is a Sum of Powers of Three (java)